Aditya-chaturvedi07/Project-01-Calculator-/README.md

 Name : Aditya Chatyrvedi
 Sap id 590015425
 This is the Gui Calculator
-Using the linrary : Tkinter
+Using the library  : Tkinter
 performance : Add , Sub , Div , Per , delete the value